-Step 1: Disconnect the power supply to your dishwasher.
-You can do this by using a flathead screwdriver or removing the screws from under the machine.
+Disconnect the power supply to your dishwasher.
+You can use a flathead screwdriver or remove the screws under the machine.

 The next step is to remove all the silverware racks, sprayers, and utensils baskets inside your dishwasher.
 You can do this by pulling the racks out or using your hands to remove them.
 Once everything has been removed, turn the door handle counterclockwise until it stops moving.
 Then pull the door open slowly while holding onto the handles.
-If there are any items still stuck behind the door, gently pry them loose.
+If any items are still stuck behind the door, gently pry them.

-Step 3: Unscrew the four mounting brackets located around the base of the dishwasher.
+Unscrew the four mounting brackets around the dishwasher’s base.
 The last thing left to remove is the plastic cover covering the electrical components.
 Simply pop it off and discard it.

-Now that you’ve finished unplugging your dishwasher let’s get started cleaning it!
+Now that you’ve finished unplugging your dishwasher let’s start cleaning it.
 First, fill the tub with warm water.
 Make sure that the temperature is between 140-160 degrees Fahrenheit.
 Use distilled white vinegar instead of plain old tap water to avoid corrosion issues.
 Also, don’t forget to add one cup of baking soda to help neutralize odors.